 Dyslexia is a common learning difficulty that can cause problems with reading, writing and spelling.
-It is a Specific Learning Difficulty and there are recognised overlaps with these.
+It is a Specific Learning Difficulty and there are recognised overlaps with other conditions.

 It is important to remember that although dyslexia has 50 years of research behind it and is generally referred to as a disorder of reading and spelling, there is still much that is unknown about the condition.